centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/introduction-map.md

   - [Installing MAP](map-web-install.md) describes prerequisites and procedures to install MAP.
   - [Installing MAP on a remote server](map-web-install-remote.md) explains how to install MAP on a remote server.
   - [Updating MAP](map-web-update.md) describes the update process for MAP.
-  - [Switching from Map (Legacy) to MAP](import-into-map-web.md) explains how to migrate your legacy maps into the MAP interface.
   - [Managing access rights in MAP](map-web-manage.md) describes the different rights and permissions on maps.

 ### Using MAP